RAND-University of Pittsburgh Health Institute

 Hao Yu

-Hao Yu (PhD, Health Services Research and Policy, University of Rochester; Master in Medicine, Shanghai Medical University, Shanghai, China) is an associate policy researcher for RAND Health.
+Hao Yu (PhD, Health Services Research and Policy, University of Rochester; Master and Bachelor of Medicine, Shanghai Medical University, Shanghai, China) is a policy researcher for RAND Health.
 His research interests focus on health insurance market, international health, and access to, expenditures on, and quality of health care for children, especially children with special health care needs.
-He is currently involved in research project on patient safety, and access to care.
-Prior to coming to the U.S., he spent six years as an assistant professor at the Shanghai Medical University, Shanghai, China, studying China's health insurance reform in the 1990s.
+He is currently involved in research project on patient safety and access to care.
+Prior to coming to the U.S., he spent five years as an assistant professor at the Shanghai Medical University, Shanghai, China, studying China's health insurance reform in the 1990s.
 Those studies were funded by international agencies, such as the International Health Policy Program in Washington, D.C., the International Development Research Center in Ottawa, Canada, the British Council in London, UK, and the European Union in Brussels, Belgium.
 As part of those studies, he worked for one year as a visiting fellow at the Institute of Development Studies, U.K. His previous research also included an investigation of antibiotics over-use in primary care, and a cost-effectiveness analysis of parasitic diseases control in China.

 Karen Yuhas